The IDEAL Master’s Degree in Educational Leadership for School Leaders

 Experiential Learning.
 This domain implies the concept that elements of a professional’s education will be gained from a practical approach in a real-world situation.
 It is based on the belief that insights gained through a job, internship, volunteer work, or course field work will enhance academic studies and the professional’s critical reflection skills in thinking and acting upon his/her talents, aspirations, and the needs of the work setting.
 This domain also helps the professional in setting academic, career and personal goals.
 In Experiential Learning, students take internship courses with curricula that are built to practice assistant principal-level activities.
 These internships are semester-specific (Fall, Spring, and Summer).
 Each internship course presents different knowledge and skills applications.
 The curriculum of each internship is centered on the activities occurring during each of the Fall, Spring, and Summer school administrative calendar time frames.

-|ADE||6381||Leadership 1: Adult Learning and Assessment||3|
+|ADE||6381||Leadership 1 - Adult Learning & Assessment||3|

-|EDS||6100||Leadership 2: Theory and Assessment||3|
+|EDS||6100||Leadership 2 - Theory & Assessment||3|

-|EDA||6103||Leadership 3: Administrative Processes||3|
+|EDA||6103||Leadership 3 - Administrative Processes||3|